medecau/libdevguide/README.md

 Humanize!

- - If justifiable abstract from your wrapper.
+ - If justifiable abstract from your wrapper
  - Simplify the wrapper API
  - Provide sane defaults